FINkit/development-environment/README.md

 A vagrant provisioned development environment using the [development-environment-base](https://github.com/FINkit/development-environment-base) box.

 This will install:
-- Intellij Community Edition
+* Intellij Community Edition
-- STS
+* Spring Tool Suite
-- Eclipse
+* Eclipse
-- Maven
+* Maven
-- Cloud Foundry CLI
+* Cloud Foundry CLI
-- BOSH 2.0 CLI
+* BOSH 2.0 CLI
-- and a number of other supporting development tools.
+* and a number of other supporting development tools.

 For full details of the tooling and versions provided with this environment please refer to https://github.com/FINkit/development-environment-base/blob/master/ansible/main.yml